United States cable news

-As some of the most widely available channels, Fox, CNN, and MSNBC are often referred to as the "big three" with Fox having the highest viewership and ratings.
+As some of the most widely available channels, Fox News, CNN, and MSNBC are often referred to as the "big three" with Fox News having the highest viewership and ratings.
 While the networks are usually referred to as 24-hour news networks, reruns of news programs and analysis or opinion programming are played throughout the night, with the exception of breaking news.

 Regional 24-hour cable news television channels that are primarily concerned with local programming and cover some statewide interest have included Spectrum News (a brand used for multiple networks including in upstate New York, North Carolina, Florida and Texas), NY1 (which operates from New York City), News 12 Networks, FiOS1, and the former Northwest Cable News (NWCN) (which operated from Seattle).
 New England Cable News covers the six-state region of New England.

 "Big Three" news channels

 Listed by the number of viewers, the 'Big Three' cable TV news channels are: